DiegoVillagrasa/SunnyNet/README.md

 # SunnyNet

-SunnyNet is C# library that allows you to interafce with your SunnyBoy PV system via the SunnyPortal.
+SunnyNet is C# library that allows you to interaface with your SunnyBoy PV system via the SunnyPortal.